 When both of these guitars belong to the same brand and series, there can be no valid reason that you shouldn’t buy any of them- but which one?
 Today, we are going to compare these two outstanding guitars- the Yamaha FG730S and Yamaha FG830.
 Let’s get started.

 The Yamaha FG730 is an upgrade to one of the best acoustic guitars of all time– the Yamaha FG700s.
 It has a solid sitka spruce top, rosewood back and sides, nato wood, rosewood fingerboard and bridge, and comes in natural and vintage sunburst finishes.

 One feature that makes it different from the Yamaha FG830 is the bracing pattern.
-It’s build with a non-scalloped X-bracing.
+It’s built with a non-scalloped X-bracing.
 This features ensures that the guitar retains its tone and response.
-At the same, this also enhances the guitar’s durability and stability overtime.
+At the same, this also enhances the guitar’s durability and stability over time.

 A direct upgrade to the previous guitar, the Yamaha 830 is considered a phenomenal guitar.
 It’s also made on the same wood as the Yahama FG730, but comes in a more wide variety of finishes.

 The guitar, as being upgraded to the 730S now features a scalloped X-bracing which makes the guitar produce a more defined tone while maintaining its durability features.
 View our full review on Yamaha FG830.

 Here are the detailed specs for each guitar: